 Sean Hayes, Miles Kurosky and Jug Free America.

 It’s a common question to receive as a cello teacher and quite honestly, a difficult one to answer.
 The gauge, tension, materials, and action of our strings make a significant difference in the tone and sound production of the cello.
 Each instrument has a different voice, which requires experimentation in what type of string is best to use.
 The same brand of strings on two different cellos will ultimately yield unique results.
 “String-Brand-A” may sound excellent on my cello, but be a totally wrong for yours….
 With so many brands and prices, which one do you choose?
 Thankfully, Johnson String Instrument Shop has made it easier for me to share cello string combinations via student wish lists!
-Here are three sets/combos of strings to get you started, in order of low to high price.
+Here are three sets/combos of strings to get you started, in order of low to high price. [ 2020 edit: I am updating all of the product and gear purchase links across my website this year ]

 Pros: Affordable, yet still sounds good and plays well!
 I use them on my homemade electric cello (#frankencello) and I find them to be flexible and reliable.
 They have stood up to some extreme playing conditions encountered during gigs.
+The nickel winding helps the low strings pop out of your cello.
+If you need more brightness in your low end, try these strings (rather than the more dull silver winding of the Helicore).

 Cons: Not as pitch stable as Kaplans or Helicores.
 The “center of pitch” feels slightly mushy… this is hard to describe and may be due to the nickel winding, which is on all strings.